cmlibs/zinc/docs/CMGUI_lines_cylinders.rst

 |

 Two default scene settings are important for lines and cylinders.
-Under *General settings* in the scene editor, *element discretization* controls the number of line segments used to draw each line.
+In the scene editor, the selected *tessellation* controls the number of line segments used to draw each line.
 The *Circle discretization* value is used to control how many sides are used to draw each cylinder.
 Higher numbers will give "rounder" looking cylinders (Figure 2).

 |